This orange chicken is just as tangy and delicious as your favorite take out dish and so easy to make at home.

-I’m not a huge fan of the mall food court but if I find myself starving or the kids are starving during a trip to the mall my first choice is always the food booth with the orange chicken!
+What’s your favorite mall food?
+I’m not a huge fan of the mall food court, but if the kids are starving during a trip to the mall, my first choice is always the food booth with the orange chicken!

 So next time you’re craving mall food, no need to head to the mall.
 Just stay home and enjoy!

 For more easy and delicious Chinese takeout recipes, try:

 Some of my favorite kitchen tools to use making Orange Chicken:

 LEMON JUICE SQUEEZER – this is one of my most used kitchen tools.
 Nothing beats fresh squeezed lemon juice and this guy makes it so easy.

 MICROPLANE ZESTER– this is the perfect tool for zesting lemons or limes.
 I use mine on a daily and weekly basis.